 Step 6: (Chime) After the first person says they’re finished, say, “Acknowledge thoughts and feelings.”
 Everyone silently notices their automatic reactions.

 Step 7: (Chime) “Inner silence.”
 No matter whose turn it is, everyone empties their minds.
+The point of this step is to let go of your automatic actions and mentally go to zero.

 Step 8: (Chime) “Collect thoughts.”
 Everyone contemplates the topic meditatively.